 I’m interested to see how the protagonist relationship with “The Father” in Far Cry 5 coincides with one another.
 Will it be more of a Vaas/Jason relationship, Pagan/Ajay, or a mix of both?
 I’m hoping for a new dynamic that combines these character-driven stories.

 Controversy – Fighting Questions with Logic and Reason

 Where is the FBI, The National Guard, Police?

 I know in the UK in response to terror incidents and the like, they can deploy the military including badass SAS and SBS commandos that support raids against terrorists.
-Well in the US, our military can’t fight domestically unless our country is pretty much fallen apart or completely lost control, like WWIII.
-So there are no Navy SEALs walking the streets in uniform.
+Well in the US, our military can’t fight domestically unless our country is pretty much fallen apart or completely lost control – think WWIII.
+So there are no Navy SEALs walking the streets in combat fatigues.